 While everyone was settling in for the winged journey across the Atlantic, I noticed a father and son in Orthodox Jewish attire walking up and down the aisle multiple times.
 And then I heard a flight attendant next to me speaking to them a bit sternly, “Only if one of the other passengers is willing to switch seats, sir.”

 I stared more intently at the screen of my open laptop.
 “Can’t they sit apart for a few hours?
 I prefer my window seat.
 Just pretend you don’t hear or see anything.”
 I shook myself out of my thoughts and looked directly into the face of the older man of the two.
-There was something in his eyes that struck me—perhaps a kind of desperation floating on the warm waters of love and sorrow.
+There was something in his eyes that struck me—perhaps a kind of desperation floating on warm waters of love and sorrow.

 “I’ll switch,” I said.
 I gathered my things and maneuvered to the aisle and then to my new seat.
 As I passed by, the older man looked at me with soft eyes from behind his glasses and sidelocks.
 “Thank you, sir, thank you.
 My son is afraid of flying; he doesn’t dare sit alone.
 Thank you.”
 He leaned over to my new neighbors in row 47 and said, “You have a good neighbor.”
 I was touched, and I briefly put my hand on his shoulder (“I’m just as glad as you are”), and he placed his hand gently on my right side.
 I felt that the soul had extended a warm hand through a gap in the wall that separates cultures.